-- Are Parents People? movie (1925) review: Briefly popular in the mid-1920s, pert, pretty Betty Bronson – a non-singing (and non-talking) Deanna Durbin precursor and cinema’s unofficial “first teenage star” – is one good reason to check out this largely forgotten The Parent Trap-like family comedy.
+- Are Parents People?
+(1925) movie review: Pert, pretty Betty Bronson – a non-singing (and non-talking) Deanna Durbin precursor and filmdom’s unofficial “first teenage star” – is one good reason to check out this largely forgotten The Parent Trap-like bit of cinematic frivolousness.

-Are Parents People? movie review: Cinema’s first de facto teen star lightens up inconsequential (dysfunctional) family comedy
+Are Parents People? movie review: Cinema’s first de facto teen star Betty Bronson lightens up fluffy dysfunctional family movie comedy

-St. Clair, who handled several late-silent-era comedies (e.g., A Woman of the World, Breakfast at Sunrise, Gentlemen Prefer Blondes), does his best to make Are Parents People? come across as lively and sophisticated, but he’s invariably let down by the vapid, all but humorless screenplay credited to newcomer Frances Agnew, adapting a 1924 novel by suffragist writer and poet Alice Duer Miller.
+St. Clair, who handled several late silent era comedies (e.g., A Woman of the World, Breakfast at Sunrise, Gentlemen Prefer Blondes), does his best to make Are Parents People? seem lively and sophisticated, but he’s invariably let down by the vapid, all but humorless screenplay credited to newcomer Frances Agnew, adapting a 1924 novel by suffragist writer and poet Alice Duer Miller.

 The film’s saving grace: Pert, pretty, porcelain-doll-like Betty Bronson, whose breezy presence as a cute – but not cloying – teen enlivens the otherwise humdrum proceedings.